The Music Think Tank includes:

 Andrew Dubber - New Music Strategies

-Andrew is the Senior Lecturer in Music Industries at Birmingham City University, and is a researcher in online music.
+Andrew is an AHRC Knowledge Transfer Fellow and Senior Lecturer in Music Industries at Birmingham City University, and is a researcher in online music.
 He is an author, speaker, and consultant in the area of online music entrepreneurship.
 He also blogs about the music industries online at New Music Strategies.

 Derek Sivers - CD Baby